-- 1. STEMS.
-Stems woody or less often herbaceous, 0.2 to 15 cm in diameter and up to 40 m in length; cylindrical (fig. 1a, d-f) or nearly so, nodes sometimes flattened in young branches; nearly always with intraxylematic phloem either as a continuous ring or as separate bundles in the periphery of the medulla (Metcalfe & Chalk, 1957); vascular system with regular anatomy, (fig. 1a, e), sometimes with deep phloem wedges (fig. 1b) or successive cambia that produce concentric rings of xylem with included bands of interxylary phloem (fig. 1d); often with conspicuous pericycle defined by a ring of white fibers (fig. 1e), usually organized into bundles, a well-defined endodermis, and the presence of druses in the cortex and/or the medulla.
-Barks of mature stems frequently fissured (fig. 2a), corky (fig. 2c, d), and/or lenticellate (fig. 2b). - 2.
-INDUMENTUM.
+1. STEMS.
+Stems woody or less often herbaceous, 0.2 to 15 cm in diameter and up to 40 m in length; cylindrical (Figure 36A, D, F) or nearly so, nodes sometimes flattened in young branches; nearly always with intraxylary phloem either as a continuous ring or as separate bundles in the periphery of the pith (Metcalfe & Chalk 1957); vascular system with regular anatomy (Figure 36A, E), sometimes with deep phloem wedges (Figure 36 B) or successive cambia that produce concentric rings of xylem and phloem (Figure 36D); often with conspicuous pericycle defined by a ring of white fibers (Figure 36E), usually organized into bundles, a well-defined endodermis, and the presence of druses in the cortex and/or the pith.
+Barks of mature stems frequently fissured (Figure 37A), corky (Figure 37C, D), and/or lenticellate (Figure 37B).

+2. INDUMENTUM.
 There are two main types of trichomes in the Apocynaceae, i.e., unicellular and multicellular.
-Unicellular includes: 1) papillae -mainly on the adaxial surface of the corolla; 2) eglandular; 3) ribbon-like -rarely found on adaxial surface of corolla lobes; and 4) eglandular, sharp or uncinate.
-Multicellular trichomes include: 1) eglandular, sharp or uncinate; and 2) glandular capitate -found on most organs.
+Unicellular includes: 1) papillae mainly on the adaxial surface of the corolla; 2) eglandular; 3) ribbon-like, rarely found on adaxial surface of corolla lobes; and 4) eglandular, sharp or uncinate.
+Multicellular trichomes include: 1) eglandular, sharp or uncinate; and 2) glandular capitate, found on most organs.
 Most eglandular trichomes present conspicuously sculptured cell walls, while glandular capitate trichomes in general present thin non-sculptured cell walls.
-In subtribe Gonolobinae (subfam.
-Asclepiadoideae) glandular, capitate trichomes often found in combination with multicellular eglandular trichomes. - 3.
-EXUDATES.
-White or less often watery latex, usually abundant (fig. 1a-d), sometimes malodorous (e.g., Funastrum, Macroscepis, Orthosia,
+In subtribe Gonolobinae (subfamily Asclepiadoideae) glandular, capitate trichomes often found in combination with multicellular eglandular trichomes.